 Transition to Adult Care

-Cleveland Clinic Children’s and Cleveland Clinic are here to assist you and your child for their transition to adult medical care.
+Cleveland Clinic Children’s and Cleveland Clinic are here to assist families as they transition adolescents to adult medical care.

-Why is it so important to transition my child to adult care?
+Why is it so important to transition to adult care?

 Healthcare transition has become an important area of focus.
 This may be because evidence shows that adolescents and young adults use of healthcare services declines during this time and that can lead to worse health outcomes.